3v0k4/contact-page/blog/posts/2020-06-01-records-haskell.md

 Luckily, the [RecordDotSyntax proposal](https://github.com/ghc-proposals/ghc-proposals/pull/282) has been accepted.
 We just need to hang tight while it gets implemented.
 But if you are like me and cannot wait to start using it, a [preprocessor](https://github.com/ndmitchell/record-dot-preprocessor) is available today!

-In other words, using record-dot-preprocessor, the following code is valid in Haskell:
+In other words, using record-dot-preprocessor, the following code is valid Haskell:

 ```hs
 -- Haskell